Skip navigation

 Considerations

 The skull of an infant is made up of bony plates.
 The gaps between the plates allow for growth of the skull.
 The places where these plates connect are called sutures or suture lines.
-They do not fully close until the 2nd or 3rd year of life.
+They usually do not fully close (which joins the bony plates) until the 2nd or 3rd year of life.

-A metopic ridge occurs when the 2 bony plates in the front part of the skull join together too early.
+A metopic ridge occurs when the 2 bony plates in the middle of the forehead join together too early.

 The metopic suture remains unclosed throughout life in 1 in 10 people.